vippsas/vipps-recurring-api/vipps-recurring-api.md

 If the user **accepts or rejects** the agreement the user will be redirected back to the`merchantRedirectUrl`.

 Activation of the agreement is not guaranteed to be finished by the time the user is redirected back to the `merchantRedirectUrl`.
 The agreement could still have the status `PENDING`.
-Also, if the user closes the Vipps MobilePay app before the redirect is done, the `merchantRedirectUrl` will not be used.
+Also, if the user closes the Vipps or MobilePay app before the redirect is done, the `merchantRedirectUrl` will not be used.

 Therefore, it is important to actively check the agreement's status with the [`GET:/agreements/{agreementId}`][fetch-agreement-endpoint] endpoint instead of relying on the redirect to the `merchantRedirectUrl`.